sfeister-vcccd/cpp_functions_template/README.md

-# Basic C++ Template
+# Functions-Assignment C++ Template

-The original document here is a basic template for C++.
-As written, main.cpp will compile to print "Hello, World!".
+This is the start of your assignment in writing functions for C++.
+As written, main.cpp will fail to compile.

-Compile and run main.cpp using the following command:
+After fixing the code per the instructions on Canvas, compile and run main.cpp using the following command:
 ```
 g++ main.cpp -o ./main.o && ./main.o
 ```